Constraining Linear-chain CRFs to Regular Languages: Real-world data experiment: semantic role labeling

 \section{Real-world data experiment: semantic role labeling}

 \paragraph{Task.} As a final experiment, we apply our RegCCRF to the NLP task of semantic role labeling (SRL) in the popular PropBank framework \citep{palmer-etal-2005-proposition}.
 In line with previous work, we adopt the \textit{known-predicate setting}, where events are given and the task is to mark token spans as (types of) event participants.
 PropBank assumes 7 semantic \textit{core roles} (ARG0 through ARG5 plus ARGA) plus 21 \textit{non-core roles} for modifiers such as times or locations.
 For example, in [$_{\text{ARG0}}$ \textit{Peter}] \textbf{saw} [$_{\text{ARG1}}$ \textit{Paul}] [$_{\text{ARGM-TMP}}\, \textit{yesterday}]$, the argument labels inform us who does the seeing (ARG0), who is seen (ARG1), and when the event took place (ARGM-TMP).
 In addition, role spans may be labeled as \textit{continuations} of previous role spans, or as \textit{references} to another role span in the sentence.

-SRL can be framed rather naturally as a sequence labeling task \citep{he2017deep}.
-However, the task comes with a number of hard constraints that are not automatically satisfied by standard CRFs, namely: (1) Each core role may occur at most once per event; (2) continuations require that the same span type occurs previously in the sentence; (3) references require that the same span type occurs elsewhere in the sentence (before or after).
+SRL can be framed naturally as a sequence labeling task \citep{he2017deep}.
+However, the task comes with a number of hard constraints that are not automatically satisfied by standard CRFs, namely: (1) Each core role may occur at most once per event; (2) for continuations, the span type must occur previously in the sentence; (3) for references, the span type must occur elsewhere in the sentence.

 \paragraph{Data.} In line with previous work \citep{ouchi-etal-2018-span}, we work with the OntoNotes corpus as used in the CoNLL 2012 shared task\footnote{ As downloaded from \url{https://catalog.ldc.upenn.edu/LDC2013T19}, and preprocessed according to \url{https://cemantix.org/data/ontonotes.html} } \citep{ontonotes, pradhan-etal-2012-conll}, whose training set comprises 66 roles (7 core roles, 21 non-core roles, 19 continuation types, and 19 reference types).